Information on Hand –Tufted Rugs

 1. Design Consultation.
 This is where I visit the client, in their home or space, to get an

 initial feel for the project.
 I need to define, the size, shape, and basic colour scheme

 for the piece, and also to get a feel for the style.
 From this initial consultation I will

 2. Concept Development / Design Stage Concept development is the beginning of the

-in non refundable.
+This fee is non refundable.

 Preliminary sketches, will be created and presented to the client in order to select the

 concept they wish to pursue.
 This concept will be revised if necessary, and will be